source-foundry/Hack/FAQ.md

 #### I found a problem with Hack, what do I do?

 Please search our issue reports and confirm that your problem has not already been reported or solved.
-If it appears to be a new issue, review issue reporting information in our [CONTRIBUTING.md](CONTRIBUTING.md) document and then file a new issue report.
+If it appears to be a new issue, please review the issue reporting information in our [CONTRIBUTING.md](CONTRIBUTING.md) document and then file a new issue report with the necessary information to address your problem.

 #### How do I find my installed Hack version number?